-Wrestlers have a lot to be insecure about.
-Plus the answers to the questions: “Who is the most influential person in the business who doesn’t get his due?” and “Why do some wrestlers wear their kneepads over their calves instead of over their knees?”
-We’ve got it all here on Ask PSW!
+A reader asked, “How insecure are these professionals?”
+We cover this question in this issue of Ask Pro Wrestling Stories.
+We also give our take on the questions: “Who is the most influential person in the business who doesn’t get his due?” and “Why do some wrestlers wear their kneepads over their calves instead of over their knees?”
+Let’s dive in…

 Welcome back to another edition of Ask Pro Wrestling Stories, where we know you’re not paranoid if you know they’re really out to get you.
-Today’s first question pops up after NXT talent Lio Rush decided to make an idiot of himself on social media and make fun of Emma for losing her job in the WWE women’s division.
+This first question popped up after former WWE talent Lio Rush decided to make an idiot of himself on social media and make fun of Emma for losing her job in the WWE women’s division.

 This led to a tremendous backlash from other WWE professionals on social media, and a quick apology from Rush, who realized that he’d buried himself deeper than Triple H’s shovel ever could.

-In the reaction thread, Redditor Lewish M. asked [possibly rhetorically] “Jesus Christ how insecure are these professionals?”
+Reader Lewish M. asked [possibly rhetorically], “Jesus Christ how insecure are these professionals?”

 Have you ever read Bret Hart’s autobiography?
 He’s possibly the most insecure man alive, and he’s revered by a multitude of fans as “the best there is, the best there was, and the best there ever will be.”
 There’s an argument to be made that everything that happened to Bret–from the Montreal Screwjob to the disastrous years in WCW–stemmed from his own insecurity, and from Shawn Michaels’ ability to get on Bret’s very last nerve.
 HBK would go on TV and, as a heel, make on-air comments to get under the skin of the Hitman.
 But Shawn’s barbs didn’t just strike home for the TV character.
 Bret let Shawn get under his skin.
 Suddenly a program that was supposed to be about drawing money to see the two best talents of a generation became legitimately personal.